parkine/COP3530_P3/Movie_Recommender/README.md

 ## Features

-- **Movie Recommendation**: Input two favorite movies, and the app will suggest movies similar to them based on predefined categories.
+- **Movie Recommendation**:  Input two favorite movies, and the app will suggest the **most similar 10 movies** based on predefined categories.
 - **Search Type**: Choose between DFS or BFS to determine how the recommendations are retrieved.

 ---